sjbennett123/vindalebynight/content/current_writeups/Its a Plague, My Deer/roles/dire vindale deer.md

 body: 300
 defenses: shield magic, dodge, shield
-weapons: none
+weapons: no
-killing_blow: able to disappear into the woods on a three count
+abilities: able to dissapear into the woods on a three count
+killing_blow: no

-costuming: Black clothing, dire deer mask
+costuming: black clothing and tabard, dire deer mask
-makeup: eye black
+makeup: black eyes
-props: note from Feilen Brighthelm, antidote for well
+props: Feilen Brighthelm note, antidote for spring

 reset: yes
 ---